Valtteri858/index.nd/README.md

 * Chrysanthemum (__Anthemideae Chrysanthemum__)
 * Dahlia (__Coreopsideae Dahlia__)

+  * Calculus
+ * A professor
+ * Has no hair
+ * Often wears green
+* Castafiore
+ * An opera singer
+ * Has white hair
+ * Is possibly mentally unwell

 1. Cut the cheese

   Make sure that the cheese is cut into little triangles.